Anof-cyber/PyCript-Docs/Examples.md

 # Decrypted Request

-The tab will is used to store the decrypted reequest.
+The tab will is used to store the decrypted request.
 Once you select ```Decrypt Request``` from the menu.
-The eextension will store the decryptd request here.
-Later you can select one or multiple row and right click to perfrom the action such as send the request to ```Repeater, Intruder, Scanner, or Send the decrypted request to the server```
+The extension will store the decrypted request here.
+Later you can select one or multiple rows and right-click to perform the action such as send the request to ```Repeater, Intruder, Scanner or Send the decrypted request to the server``